jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 Every form of grant to access is given to an object in the form of a virtual access card or ticket.
 Tickets expire sooner than access cards.
 The tickets and access cards form the access control descriptor for what is accessible to an object.

-An object describes what kind of options you have to have on your card or ticket in order to get access.
+An object describes what kind of options you might have on your card or ticket in order to get access.

 Objects have their own security relations.
 A user-object is an object with certain access, but sees the objects' restrictions to each other.
 What's that about?
 How might that work?